Transparent dark purple Insurte logo

 The Schengen Information System (SIS)

-The Schengen Information System (SIS) is a vital database that allows countries to share security information, from criminal records to missing persons to stolen vehicles.
-Joining the Schengen area requires a country to implement and maintain robust IT systems to interact with the SIS, ensuring seamless data sharing for law enforcement and border control across all Schengen countries.
+If a country wants to join the Schengen area, they have to implement and maintain robust IT systems to interact with the SIS, ensuring seamless data sharing for law enforcement and border control across all Schengen countries.

 External border policies

 This includes having the infrastructure, technology, and personnel to handle the increased responsibility of monitoring borders for both itself and the entire Schengen area.
-It's a big responsibility!

 Law enforcement cooperation

-Cooperation between national police forces and other law enforcement agencies is essential in the Schengen zone.
-Countries that would like to join the Schengen area must prove that they are capable of sharing information and coordinating efforts, and can act swiftly in response to cross-border crime, ensuring safety and security within the zone for everyone.
+Countries that want to join the Schengen area must prove that they are capable of sharing information and coordinating efforts, and can act swiftly in response to cross-border crime.

 Visa issuance requirements